edgedb/easy-edgedb/README.md

 }
 ```

 Parameters work just as well in inserts too.
-Here's a `Date` insert that prompts the user for the hour, minute, and second:
+Here's a `Time` insert that prompts the user for the hour, minute, and second:

 ```
-SELECT(INSERT Date {
+SELECT(INSERT Time {
  date := <str>$hour ++ <str>$minute ++ <str>$second
  }) {
  date,